Articles, Tent Bound

 My biggest personal conclusion is:

 • It’s not my burden unless I’m guiding, teaching or lecturing to worry about all the other kayakers in the world who may be doing something unsafely or who may want to do something unsafely after seeing one of my photos.
-Even if they suffer from Dunning-Krugger, it’s on them and not on me.
+It’s on them and not on me.

 • I’m not going to worry about it anymore.
 Not my issue.
 Life is too short to worry about it.
 I’m going to paddle my own paddle.
 I’m going to help those that want help and not worry about the rest.